With Retirement-Spending Plans, the Odds Are Stacked in the Investor’s Favor

 Of course, things were never quite that simple.
 In the back of their minds, investors realized that the plans that were presented to them were guesswork.
 Good financial planners reinforced that understanding by explaining how the forecasts might be wrong.
 Nevertheless, the prevailing method implied certainty.
 Investment plans conveyed that which was expected to happen.

 During the 1990s, investment planning began to change.
 Personal computers became powerful, permitting their users to create Monte Carlo simulations.
 Rather than provide a single solution, planning software showed a range of possibilities.
-(The industry’s transformation was accelerated by a 1997 critique from Nobel Laureate William Sharpe, “Financial Planning in Fantasyland.”)
+(The industry’s transformation was accelerated by a 1997 critique from Nobel laureate William Sharpe, “Financial Planning in Fantasyland.”)

 These Monte Carlo calculations profoundly altered the practice.
 Once the dots became bell curves, what had once been implicit now became explicit: By construction, half the plans would fail.
 Traditional forecasts presented the median result.
 That tactic was accepted when bad outcomes were merely discussed.
 But when they appeared on-screen, as the left half of a bell curve, the approach lost favor.
 Who in good conscience could advocate a plan with a 50% success rate?

 This is an observation, not a complaint.
 It is better to err on the side of caution than the reverse—particularly when planning for retirees, who cannot take a second bite of the income apple.
-For that reason, my co-authors and I accepted the conventional wisdom when preparing our recent paper, “The State of Retirement Income: 2022,” which estimates the rate at which retirees may safely withdraw assets from their investment portfolios.
+For that reason, my co-authors and I accepted the conventional wisdom when preparing our paper, “The State of Retirement Income: 2022,” which estimates the rate at which retirees may safely withdraw assets from their investment portfolios.
 We chose a success rate of 90%.

 Our recommended withdrawal rate, assuming a portfolio that consists of 50% equities and 50% fixed-income securities, and a 30-year time horizon, is a real 3.8%.
 (By “real 3.8%,” I mean that the withdrawal amount is adjusted each year for the effect of inflation, as with Social Security payments.)
 In some aspects, that suggestion is aggressive.
 For example, my friend Allan Roth points out that our research assumes that retirees will hold index funds—a generous premise.
 One could also question whether the paper’s stock market outlook is unduly high.